usethesource/usethesource.github.io/about/ai.md

 > * [x] Each contribution which I submit is and will be an original work of authorship and I can legally contribute it to open-source.
 > * [x] To the best of my knowledge each contribution I submit will not violate any copyright laws, trademarks, patents, or other intellectual property rights.

-Conclusion: you currently can't use an LLM to literally generate or transform code for our projects.
+Conclusion: you currently can't use an LLM to literally generate or transform code or (inline) documenation for our projects.

 #### AI applications of {software,natural} language processing: yes, with caution.

 All kinds of applications of LLM's in UseTheSource projects have common issues.
 A UseTheSource contributor applying an LLM in their project must:
 1. If code **generation** or **transformation** is the topic, see [above](https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no) for issues with licensing and other rights.
-1. If **publication** of AI generated language is a feature (arxiv, conference, issue tracker, online discussion), then [see above](https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no).
+1. If **publication** of AI generated language is a feature (arxiv, conference, issue tracker, online discussion), then [see above], (https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no), with code replaces by natural language text.
-1. Manage and communicate usage **LLM licenses** of used LLMs.
+1. Manage and communicate **LLM licenses** to users (and their users).
 2. Manage and communicate the **environmental impact** of the training and usage of LLMs.
 3. Manage and communicate the effect on the level of **expertise** in the target community.
 4. Give the **user agency** over the choice of LLM to use for each task, during download/install, or during webservice login.